econ-ark/REMARK/REMARKs/cstwMPC.md

 ---

-# DistributionofWealthMPC
+# DistributionOfWealthMPC
-Update: The results of this paper are now generated in an updated repository using a more modern version of HARK, [DistributionOfWealth](https://github.com/econ-ark/DistributionOfWealth).
+The results of this paper are now generated in an updated repository using a more modern version of HARK, [DistributionOfWealth](https://github.com/econ-ark/DistributionOfWealth).
 Any followup work should build on the updated code in that repository.

-The main results in that paper were generated using the Mathematica that can be executed by running from the command line
+The main results in that paper were generated using Mathematica code that can be executed by running from the command line

 `./Code/Mathematica/DoAll.m`